decentology/hyperverse-docs/docs/learn/blockchain/ethereum/welcome-to-ethereum.md

 # Welcome to Ethereum

-Learn about Ethereum, Solidity, and find valuable resources to start learning more.
+Explore Ethereum & Solidity and find valuable resources to start learning more.

 ---